-Having set out to help those who are mentally and physically challenged Dr. Bob Shushan (Donald Sutherland) is dedicated to his work so much so that it has come at a cost, his relationship with his son who begrudges never seeing his father when he was growing up.
-But life comes to a crashing halt when Bob suffers a heart attack at the wheel of his car, foryunately saved by the quick thinking of James Jones (Matthew Fox), a patient at the centre where Bob works.
-With changes forced upon him Bob begins to realise that he isn't the man he set out to become having turned into a pen pusher rather than helping people and so sets about helping James but in return Bob benefits more than he can imagine by trying to help James and find his father.
+Having set out to help those who are mentally and physically challenged Dr. Bob Shushan (Donald Sutherland - Instinct) is dedicated to his work so much so that it has come at a cost, his relationship with his son who begrudges never seeing his father when he was growing up.
+But life comes to a crashing halt when Bob suffers a heart attack at the wheel of his car, fortunately saved by the quick thinking of James Jones (Matthew Fox - Alex Cross), a patient at the centre where Bob works.
+With changes forced upon him Bob begins to realise that he isn't the man he set out to become having turned into a pen pusher rather than helping people and so sets about helping James.
+But to his surprise Bob benefits more than he can imagine by trying to help James and help him find his father.

 So as I mentioned "Behind the Mask" uses some very common themes but it works because there is something very special in the way Bob and James bond with each gaining something from this friendship, be it Bob getting to see the mistakes he has made by being consumed up by work to James understanding that acting and looking like a caveman doesn't make him approachable.
 How this plays out will keep you involved depites its familiarity and so there are no great surprises come the end although the pleasant feel good ending works a treat.